-Mozambique's banking sector is undergoing significant legislative reform.
+Mozambique's banking sector continues to undergo significant legislative reform.
 Events of the recent past, such as the Bank of Mozambique's intervention in Moza Banco in 2016 and the ongoing liquidation of Nosso Banco, amongst others, have exposed fragilities in the legal framework in force.
-As such, there have been noteworthy regulatory developments pushing for harmonisation with Basel core principles and addressing capitalisation and liquidity concerns in the banking sector, some of which are highlighted hereof.
+As such, there have been noteworthy regulatory developments aiming at harmonisation with Basel core principles and addressing prudential concerns, such as capitalisation and liquidity requirements in the banking sector, as well as others addressed in this article.

-The developments in place are already expected to impact the current players in the sector and yet additional measures of further development of the legislative reform of the past few years are still foreseeable, including, possibly, the introduction of more clear-cut proceedings for the liquidation of credit institutions.
+The developments in place are expected to impact the current players in the sector and yet more legislative reform is foreseeable, including the introduction of more clear-cut proceedings for the liquidation of credit institutions.

-The Mozambican banking system comprises 17 banks; however, most of the system's activity may be retraced to the three largest (and still operating) national banks and, since 2015, has been subject to a series of interventions by the Central Bank (the Bank of Mozambique - Banco de Moçambique - the "BM") aimed at tightening the applicable policies regarding foreign exchange reserves, inflation and currency revalorisation, as well as own funds and structural liquidity and sustainability rules and regulations.
+The Mozambican banking system comprises 17 banks; however, most of the system's activity is focused on three large (and still operating) banks and, since 2015, has been subject to a series of interventions by the Central Bank (the Bank of Mozambique - Banco de Moçambique or the "BM") in order to implement policies targeting concerns relative to foreign exchange reserves, inflation and currency devaluation, as well as rules and regulations pertaining to own funds and to structural liquidity and sustainability.